 If you’re thinking about starting a marketplace business, reading a book on the topic is a solid way to build context.
 There are several great books that can help you understand the unique dynamics related to online marketplaces, the sharing economy, and platform businesses in general.

 The problem with books is that there are so many of them, and reading one takes a considerable amount of time.
 How to choose?
-Fear not.
 I have hand-picked five excellent books that together form a good overview of the field.

 1. The primer for the sharing economy

 What’s Mine Is Yours: The Rise of Collaborative Consumption

 In their 2010 bestseller, Rachel Botsman and Roo Rogers define a phenomenon that would later be dubbed the sharing economy by the media (Botsman and Rogers don’t use this term themselves—they preferred “collaborative consumption”).
 In the book, they tell the stories of small, emerging marketplace companies like Airbnb and TaskRabbit that help individuals get goods and services directly from each other through peer-to-peer marketplaces, bypassing the traditional middlemen.
 They paint a picture of a world that increasingly prefers access over ownership.

 The book started a media phenomenon and a movement.
 Over the years, I’ve met dozens of people in the sharing economy scene who told me this book changed their life.
 Many of them quit their job to join the growing movement, be it by starting their own peer-to-peer marketplace, joining an existing one, or in some other way.
 While I had already launched my first sharing economy marketplace when the book came out, it was a huge source of inspiration: it helped me fully understand how big this thing could really be someday.